TopGun-Platform-Enabling/OnboardingTemplate/README.md

-''' Mermaid diagram for AWS Setup ToDo List'
+''' Mermaid diagram for AWS Setup ToDo List' flowchart TD
-    graph TD
-    A[Test and setup AWS Cli conform BP] --> B[Configure dry-run modus to limit control spending] B --> C[Test setup instance VPC (Virtual Private Endpoint)] C --> D[Configure EC2 instance with appropriate security groups and IAM roles, shutdown after testing] D --> E[Configure CloudTrail to monitor and log all API activity in the AWS environment] E --> F[Script via bash a baseline to control and govern audit logs safely and secure] F --> G[Configure IAM to allow only included roles , selectively 5 max] G --> H[Make sure to test all components and ensure they are working correctly before proceeding with the project.]
+    A["Test and setup AWS Cli conform BP"] --> B["Configure dry-run modus to limit control spending"] B --> C["Test setup instance VPC (Virtual Private Endpoint)"] C --> D["Configure EC2 instance with appropriate security groups and IAM roles, shutdown after testing"] D --> E["Configure CloudTrail to monitor and log all API activity in the AWS environment"] E --> F["Script via bash a baseline to control and govern audit logs safely and secure"] F --> G["Configure IAM to allow only included roles , selectively 5 max"] G --> H["Make sure to test all components and ensure they are working correctly before proceeding with the project."]
-    H --> I[Document the setup process and any configurations made for future reference and troubleshooting.]
+    H --> I["Document the setup process and any configurations made for future reference and troubleshooting."]
 '''

 Further topics would be :